 We just saw that desiccant dehumidifiers have the following advantages over compressor based units at lower temperatures:

 1. Consistent moisture removal rate – a desiccant dehumidifier removes just as much moisture at lower temperatures as it does at higher temperatures.

 2. No frost build up – you’ll never have to worry about frost building up on a desiccant dehumidifier.
-A compressor based unit will start forming frost on its evaporator coils at temperatures as high as 65° F (although this is less of a concern with more modern units).
+Older compressor based units can start forming frost on their evaporator coils at temperatures as high as 65° F (although this is less of a concern with more modern units).